Creating a Classroom Community

 Encourage awareness of good manners through literature and creative expression with this lesson plan.

-Presents a unit on friendship that involves music, crafts, teamwork activities, and identifying shared values and interests.
+A unit on friendship that involves music, crafts, teamwork activities, and identifying shared values and interests

 Younger and older students are paired to work on team projects and play games.